Jakob-Long/TrinityOS/README.md

 # V.0621 Update
 The V.0621 Update (aka the June update) brings many new back end additions, such as a makefile, custom libraries, start of a userland, and many others.
 There is also a slight visual change in the desktop background color.

-# Commit
-If you want to commit and partake in the development of TrinityOS, email me at jakoblong2006@gmail.com, and we will go from there :^)